code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 The setup of the project is based on a previous [Spring WS example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex).

-As the example is missing a SOAPAction we will add it in the context of this example.
+As the WSDL is missing a SOAPAction we will add it in the context of this tutorial.

 > Note that Spring-WS will not automatically extract the SOAPAction value from the WSDL file, it needs to be programmed manually as we will see further below.